smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetMediaClockTimer/index.md

 ### Request

 !!!
 MUST
-1. perform the update type indicated by the `updateMode` parameter:
+1. Perform the update type indicated by the `updateMode` parameter:
     * If the application is not active, the HMI must still store the values to be calculated for later display on the HMI.
     * If the application is active, the updates must begin immediately.
-2. exhibit the following behavior based on the `updateMode` parameter:
+2. Exhibit the following behavior based on the `updateMode` parameter:
     * COUNTUP/COUNTDOWN modes:
         * Start counting up or down from the requested `startTime` value with a step of 1 second;
         * Continue counting up or down until: